chromium/chromium/docs/network_traffic_annotations.md

      description works everywhere!
    * `chrome_policy`: Policy configuration that disables or limits this network request.
 This would be a text serialized protobuf of any enterprise policy.
-     See policy list or  chrome_settings.proto for the full list of policies.
+     See policy list or
+     `out/Debug/gen/components/policy/proto/chrome_settings.proto` for the full
+     list of policies.
    * `policy_exception_justification`: If there is no policy to disable or limit this request, a justification can be presented here.
 * `comments`: If required, any human readable extra comments.